- Ph.D. University of Texas at Austin

 - B. Com.
 University of Delhi Shri Ram College of Commerce

-Dr. Poonam Khanna joined the Department of Management at The University of Texas at San Antonio as an assistant professor in 2014.
+Dr. Poonam Khanna is an associate professor of management.
+She joined the Department of Management at The University of Texas at San Antonio in 2014.
 She has previously held faculty appointments at Arizona State University and the University of Texas at Arlington.
 She received her Ph.D. in management, with a concentration in strategic management, from the McCombs School of Business at the University of Texas at Austin.

 Dr. Khanna has taught strategy and entrepreneurship at the graduate and undergraduate levels.
 Her research interests include CEOs and boards of directors, social networks, inter-organizational alliances, entrepreneurship and venture capital.